KeerthiK0911/SCT_DA_2/README.md

-# SCT_DA_2
-Data Analytics Internship Task 2: Performed data cleaning and preprocessing using Python and Pandas in Jupyter Notebook.
-The dataset was cleaned by handling missing values, removing duplicate records, correcting data types, and preparing it for further analysis before exporting the cleaned data to a new CSV file.
+Data Cleaning and Preprocessing
+Project Overview
+This project was completed as part of the SkillCraft Technology Data Analytics Internship.
+The objective of this task was to clean and preprocess a dataset using Python, Pandas, and Jupyter Notebook.
+The data preparation process included:
+> Handling missing values
+> Removing duplicate records
+> Converting data types where required
+> Identifying and correcting inconsistencies
+> Exporting the cleaned dataset as a new CSV file
+This preprocessing step ensures that the dataset is accurate, consistent, and ready for exploratory data analysis and machine learning applications.